 There are two main organizations that "call" Presidential elections in the United States - Reuters and The Associated Press.

 Reuters has partnered with the National Election Pool, a group comprised of ABC News, CBS News, CNN and NBC News (along with MSNBC) to provide up-to-the-minute Presidential election exit polling and current voting results today for the entirety of the primary season through election night in November.
 Since each of these organizations are working together on this project they will likely be "calling" a specific state and the overall winner of the Presidential election at or around the same time.

 The Associated Press has teamed up with Fox News to conduct their own exit polling and results in the Presidential election.
 Instead of heavily focusing on exit-polling, the AP and Fox News rely on a team of reporters in all fifty states who unleash a five-part strategy to receive and quickly deliver the results to national headquarters, who then report the results on air.

 U.S. House and Senate Election Results Coverage

 All 435 U.S. House Seats are up for grabs in 2020 as are 33 U.S. Senate seats.
 National media pays close attention to close House and Senate races in order to help viewers know which party will be in control of either chamber during the next Congressional session, but they don't always report extensively on every race, especially ones that are considered safe and not "up for grabs."

-If you are interested in seeing how an individual House or Senate candidate fared then you most likely will want to visit Reuters.com or APnews.com on election night because they will both have interactive maps breaking down how each candidate did in every district and state.
+If you are interested in seeing how an individual House or Senate candidate fared then you most likely will want to visit Reuters.com or APnews.com on election night because they will both have interactive maps with live election results for each candidate in every district and state.